raedamin-0/caterpillar-challenge/README.md

     ```

 ## My thought process
 I approached this challenge as an ETL pipeline, similar to a weather app I previously built.
-Curiously, I only learned about the existence of ETL pipelines through this problem after a quick search.
+Interestingly enough, I only learned about the existence of ETL pipelines through this problem after a quick search.
 It is an application where data is extracted from a source, transformed into a usable format, and then loaded or stored into a database.

 Anyways, here is my general thought process summarized: